 Benefits of DBT

 DBT helps patients to become less judgemental.
 When they take a non-judgemental stance on the world around them, they’re less likely to be governed by negative emotions.
-This type of therapy can also reduce suicidal and other destructive behaviors such as alcoholism or drug addiction.
+This type of therapy can also reduce suicidal and other destructive behaviors.
 Patients who completed the program can form stronger relationships.

 How Can I Find a DBT Therapy Near Me?

-We Level Up Washington is a multi-faceted primary drug, alcohol, and dual diagnosis center that also treats secondary co-occurring mental health conditions.
+We Level Up Washington is a multi-faceted primary mental health disorder dual diagnosis center that also treats secondary co-occurring substance abuse disorders.
 Our team uses evidence-based proven methods to generate cutting-edge solutions to substance abuse and behavioral health challenges.
-With support programs targeted towards families and individuals.
+With support programs targeted toward families and individuals.

-We work to improve the health of the public and individuals from every behavioral and related integrated addiction primary and mental health secondary treatment option.
+We work to improve the health of the public and individuals from every behavioral and related integrated mental health primary and addiction secondary treatment option.
 This includes constant research and innovation on substance abuse and integrated co-occurring mental health treatment models paired with individuals in a conducive environment.